Better Call Saul: Starring cast

 Better Call Saul cast members Bob Odenkirk, Rhea Seehorn, Patrick Fabian, Michael Mando and Giancarlo Esposito.

 Bob Odenkirk confirmed he would reprise Saul Goodman in the starring role when the series was first announced, but his character would be introduced as lawyer Jimmy McGill.
 In January 2014, it was announced that Jonathan Banks would reprise his Breaking Bad role as Mike Ehrmantraut and be a series regular.

 New cast members included Michael McKean as McGill's elder brother Chuck McGill.
 McKean previously guest-starred in an episode of Odenkirk's Mr. Show and Gilligan's X-Files episode "Dreamland".
 Rhea Seehorn auditioned and got the role of Kimberly "Kim" Wexler in April 2014, her character being described as "prestigious attorney ... whose hard life is complicated by her romantic entanglements with somebody else at the firm".
 In May 2014, Patrick Fabian was cast on the show as Howard Hamlin, a "Kennedy-esque lawyer who's winning at life".
 After impressing Gilligan and Gould with his audition tape and screen test, Michael Mando was cast as the "smart and calculating criminal" Ignacio "Nacho" Varga.
 Mando's character had been previously mentioned but not seen in the Breaking Bad episode "Better Call Saul".

 Going into the third season, Giancarlo Esposito was added to the main cast as Gus Fring, a drug kingpin who previously served as one of Breaking Bads main antagonists.
 Esposito was previously a starring cast member in Breaking Bad for the same role.
-McKean would leave the series at season's end due to his character being written out, but would make appearances in the fourth and sixth seasons.
-Tony Dalton made his first appearance as Lalo Salamanca in the fourth season, and would be promoted to the main cast for the fifth.
-Similar to Nacho, Lalo had been a character mentioned only by name in the same Breaking Bad episode "Better Call Saul".
+McKean left the series at season's end due to his character being written out, but made appearances in the fourth and sixth seasons.
+Tony Dalton made his first appearance as Lalo Salamanca in the fourth season, and was promoted to the main cast for the fifth.
+Like Nacho, Lalo had been a character mentioned only by name in the same Breaking Bad episode "Better Call Saul".